 There are actually a bunch of events on Oahu associated with Honolulu City Lights, including outdoor movies, displays, etc.

 The most unique experience to have with your children on a Hawaiian Christmas vacation is Santa’s Island arrival.
+It’s not Christmas in Hawaii until you’ve seen Hawaiian Santa!

 While this experience can be found on several different islands and in several different cities, the most well-known occur at the Grand Wailea Resort on Maui and at the Outrigger Hotel on Waikiki Beach.